 Admission

-General site admission is free, however there is a small fee for each guided tour.
+General site admission is free, however there is an activity fee for each guided tour.

-• 2:15pm Clerks Office (with printing press demonstration)
+• 1:30pm Colonial Courthouse Site & Clerk's Office (with printing press demonstration)

 The following buildings and trails are open for self-guided tours on the following schedule.